jonpetersen/shch/site/content/faq/_index.md

 question6:
     heading: 6.
 What happens if it rains?
     text: "Unless the weather makes cycling dangerous then the tour will go ahead."
+question11:
+    heading: 7.
+Can some of our group use non-electric bikes on a tour?
+    text: "Yes, they'll need to be fit...."
 head2:
     text: "FAQ'S ABOUT BIKE HIRE"
 question7: